yuzhoumo/blog/content/about/index.md

 at [Aruba Networks](https://www.arubanetworks.com/), Computer Science at [UC Berkeley](https://www.berkeley.edu/).

-I'm passionate about technology and deeply concerned about its ethical use.
-In our digitized world, public understanding of the software we depend on is crucial for a free and open society.
+It's my deep concern for the reliability, security, and responsible use of software that fuels my drive to keep learning.
 I'm curious about the systems that make the world tick and always open to hear others' perspectives.
 Feel free to contact me via any of the methods below.

 This website is primarily a place for me to organize my thoughts and share what I'm working on.
 If you'd like, take a peek at my blog and maybe you'll